vemilagan/CV-Project/ReadMe.md

 2. Run the Jupyter Notebook to train and evaluate the model:
 Open the asl_tensorflow_mobilenetv2.ipynb file in Jupyter Notebook and follow the instructions to load the data, train the model, and evaluate its performance.

-3. Use Streamlit to run the user interface:
+3. Use Streamlit to run the user interface (asl_recognition_mobilenetv2.py):
 ```bash
 streamlit run your_script.py
 ```